dendalf/epam_final_project/README.md

 ![Build Status](https://app.travis-ci.com/dendalf/epam_final_project.svg?branch=main)

 This is Library site where you can store and read books.
 It provides a platform for library workers to create and manage their books and authors.
-It uses RESTful web service to perform CRUD operations.
+It uses web service to perform CRUD operations.

 ## With this app you can: